An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Experimental evaluation

-As the original dataset is in Neuroimaging Informatics Technology Initiative (NIfTI) format, the preprocess is needed for spatial distortion correction caused by gradient nonlinearity and B1 field inhomogeneity, which is a standard pipeline process including anterior commissure (AC)-posterior commissure (PC) correction, intensity correction \cite{sled_nonparametric_1998}, skull stripping \cite{wang_robust_2011}, and cerebellum removing.
+As the original dataset is in Neuroimaging Informatics Technology Initiative (NIfTI) format, the preprocessing is needed for spatial distortion correction caused by gradient nonlinearity and B1 field inhomogeneity.
+This is a standard pipeline process including anterior commissure (AC)-posterior commissure (PC) correction, intensity correction \cite{sled_nonparametric_1998} and skull stripping \cite{wang_robust_2011}.
 We have used MIPAV(Medical Image Processing, Analysis, and Visualization) application to complete AC-PC correction and use FSL(FMRIB Software Library v6.0) to complete skull stripping.
 A line align registration strategy (flirt instruction in FSL) is also executed to align every sMRI linearly with the Colin27 template \cite{holmes_enhancement_1998} to delete global linear differences (including global translation, scale, and rotation differences), and also to re-sample all sMRIs to have identical spatial resolution.
-The sample images after the preprocessing are shown in {Fig.~\ref{FIG:3}}.